vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 11 commits since the previous release, including 2 fixes.
+More than 22 commits since the previous release, including 7 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Fri Jan 23 03:06:28 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat Jan 24 03:00:43 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER

 ## Features

+- VNET
+  - StateFul Data Plane
+    - Add a kill session API/CLI ([e568080c4](https://gerrit.fd.io/r/gitweb?p=vpp.git;a=commit;h=e568080c4))

 ## Known issues